-Promotion from one academic rank to the next shall be based on merit in accordance with established criteria, with the interest of the University being served maximally by such action.
-Possession of specified degrees and time spent in a specific rank, while considered as factors in determining merit, shall not alone constitute justification for promotion in rank.
-Religion, national origin, race, sex, or age shall not be factors in the evaluation of an application for promotion.
-It is the responsibility of the faculty member to determine whether he or she is eligible for promotion consideration.
+Promotion from one academic rank to the next shall be based on merit in accordance with established criteria.
+See also Section 1.3 (Statement on Non-Discrimination).
 The Board of Supervisors has the ultimate responsibility for promoting or denying promotion to academic personnel.
 Under exceptional circumstances, with proper recommendations at all levels, the Board may waive the probationary period for promotion.

-A. Promotion Procedure
+4.8.A Promotion Procedure

-- 1. The applicant for promotion shall include an updated resume in his/her dossier.
+1. The applicant for promotion shall include an updated resume in his/her dossier.
 All eligible faculty members are responsible for the completeness of all items to be included in the dossier.
-Where required items are not provided, it is the responsibility of the faculty member to include a signed statement in the dossier indicating why such documentation is not provided. - 2.
-Application for promotion shall be submitted to the program leader.
-A list of all materials contained in the dossier will be developed by the applicant to be signed by both the applicant and the program leader to certify inclusion.
-Copies of the signed list will be made for the program leader and the applicant.
+Where required items are not

+- provided, it is the responsibility of the faculty member to include a signed statement in the dossier indicating why such documentation is not provided. - 2.
+Application for promotion shall be submitted to the Program Leader.
+A list of all materials contained in the dossier will be developed by the applicant to be signed by both the applicant and the Program Leader to certify inclusion.
+Copies of the signed list will be made for the Program Leader and the applicant.
 The original shall be included in the dossier.

-B. Promotion Evaluation Process
+4.8.B Promotion Evaluation Process

 Each probationary faculty member's evaluation shall be initiated within his program to determine the faculty member's eligibility for promotion.
 In the event promotion is denied to a faculty member, appropriate written notice shall be given.
-The written notice of denial should be issued by April 1st of the academic year in which the evaluation is made.
+The written notice of denial should be issued by April 1^gst of the academic year in which the evaluation is made.

-C. Levels of Review
+4.8.C Levels of Review